 How it Works

-Westwood CCE does not replace Eversource as our electric utility: they continue to deliver electricity, repair outages and manage all billing.
-The program offers alternatives for the Supply portion of your bill.
+Westwood CCE does not replace Eversource as our electric utility.
+The utility continues to deliver electricity, repair outages and manage all billing.
+The Program offers alternatives for the Supply portion of your bill.
 See the Understanding Your Bill section on the Eversource website to see the difference between Supply and Delivery sections.

-The program is open to electricity customers in Westwood – whether they are a resident, a business, a renter or an owner.
+The Program is open to electricity customers in Westwood, whether they be a resident, business, renter, or owner.

 Prior to program launch, Westwood will conduct extensive education and outreach to notify our community.

-- Voluntary participation: customers can leave the program at any time – either before the program starts or during – without penalty.
+- Voluntary participation: customers can leave the Program at any time without penalty, either before the Program starts or during.

-- Automatic enrollment for most: In Westwood, most residential and some business customers are receiving their electricity supply from the Eversource Basic Service.
-For these customers, the entry into the program is simple and easy.
-They are given a 30-day period during which they have the opportunity to opt out (i.e. not participate) or choose one of the program’s optional products.
-Those who do not opt out are automatically enrolled in the program.
+- Automatic enrollment for most: in Westwood, most residential and some business customers are receiving their electricity supply from Eversource Basic Service.
+For these customers, entry into the Program will be simple and easy.
+They will be given a 30-day period during which they have the opportunity to opt out (i.e., not participate) or choose one of the program’s optional products.
+Those who do not opt out are automatically enrolled in the Program.

-Each customer eligible for automatic enrollment will receive a Customer Notification Letter in the mail.
-It will have program details and provide ways to opt out via prepaid mailer, phone and online form.
+Customers eligible for automatic enrollment will periodically receive a Customer Notification Letter in the mail.
+It will provide program details and ways in which to opt out via prepaid mailer, phone and online form.

-- Opt-in required for some: Those Westwood residents and businesses who have already chosen an electricity supplier other than Eversource are not automatically enrolled in the program, though they can voluntarily opt in to the program at any time.
-The Department of Public Utilities advises all customers of third party suppliers to check their contract terms as their supplier may charge them a fee or a penalty to leave before the end of their contract with their supplier.
+- Opt-in required for some: Westwood residents and businesses who have already chosen an electricity supplier other than Eversource are not automatically enrolled in the Program, though they can voluntarily opt in to the Program at any time.
+The Department of Public Utilities advises all customers of third party suppliers to check their contract terms as their supplier may charge them a fee or a penalty to leave before the end of their contract with that supplier.